EthanPerello/npc-forge/docs/library.md

 • Check that trait names and values are properly formatted
 • Regenerate traits if they don't match character personality

+**Visual feedback issues (NEW)**:
+• Loading indicators not appearing: refresh the page
+• Button transitions not working: ensure JavaScript is enabled

 **Filtering issues**:
 • Traits only appear after characters with those traits are saved
 • Check syntax for trait-specific searches (`category: value`)